thomasp85/MSGFplus/README.md

 for a given set of MS data files and possibly reimports the results using mzID.

-Besides this basic functionality it also supports reading in parameters from mzIdentML files created by MS-GF+ in order to replicate a search setup as well as a very simple gWidgets based GUI to fill out a `msgfPar` object.
+Besides this basic functionality it also supports reading in parameters from mzIdentML files created by MS-GF+ in order to replicate a search setup.

 MSGFplus is intended as a pure R wrapper.
 For a more engaging user experience have a look at [MSGFgui](https://github.com/thomasp85/MSGFgui) which provides a